On the Satisfaction Probabilities of $k$-CNF Formulas: Conclusion and Outlook

-The focus of this paper was on the question of whether $\sigma(\phi) \ge \delta$ or $\sigma(\phi) > \delta$ holds for formulas $\phi \in k\Lang{cnfs}$, and we looked at this question from different angles.
+The focus of this paper was on the question of whether $\Prob{\phi} \ge p$ or $\Prob{\phi} > p$ holds for formulas $\phi \in k\Lang{cnfs}$, and we looked at this question from different angles.
 However, there are numerous further ``versions'' or ``variants'' that are also of interest for theoretical or practical reasons and some of these versions are sketched in the following.
-One can derive propositions concerning their properties from the results of this paper, but they merit a much more thorough treatment than is possible in the scope of this paper and the still-to-be-proved-in-detail claims are vaguely labeled as ``propositions'' (in the sense of something being ``proposed to be true'') rather than as full theorems with carefully checked proofs.